 The permissions to view, edit, and manage ontology resources are managed through Compass, the Palantir platform's filesystem.
+Ontology resources are saved into a project, and the selected project determines who can view, edit, and manage them.

 This project-based permissions approach replaces the previous permission models: ontology roles and datasource-derived permissions.
 It comes with multiple benefits: